Consider Joining the Crew at NPARL!

 Additional information on our summer positions!!

 Student Internship positions are open at NPARL periodically as funding becomes available.
-See below for information on how to apply.
-Additionally, other Pathways Internships may be available at any of the NPA locations, and all NPA Pathways Internships are posted to the www.usajobs.gov website.
+Click here to see a listing of Student Internships in the Northern Plains Area (NPA) and read below for information on how to apply.
+Additionally, other Pathways Internships may be available at any of the NPA locations, and all NPA Pathways Internships are posted to the www.usajobs.gov website (filter results by using Pathways in keyword search or using the left-hand links).

-Student Internship announcements for all labs in Northern Plains Area (NPA) are available beginning in mid-January at the NPA website.
+Student Internship announcements for all labs in Northern Plains Area (NPA) are available beginning in mid-February at the NPA website.

 For more information you may contact NPARL's Administrative Officer, Kelly Roberts, by phone, 406.433.9480, or e-mail, firstname.lastname@example.org.